PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

-# Project Instructions
+# Project Work
 This page contains instructions for the project work.

 ## Introduction
-As project work you should (individually) create a personal website.
+As project work you should (individually) create a website __one__ user can login to and administrate.
+We recommend you to create a personal website you can login to and write information about yourself.
+Having such a website can be very beneficial for a programmer applying for a job.
+If you prefer you can create a website for a small company with a single login account that can be used to update what products the company have in store, or similar.

 You have a lot of freedom when it comes to the design and functionality of the website, but the following three requirements exist:

 * There should exist basic pages with trivial information, including:
   * A home/start page.